christo/revenge/README.md

 * better styling for BASIC decoder
 * improve cart sniffers: look at the warm and cold jump vectors to see if they land in-range and at _probable code_
+* make random access and modification to disassembled instruction list
+  * need to be able to replace a sequence of instructions into a byte declaration
+* use ts-md5 for md5 hash generation
 * audit inter-module dependency graph, remove cycles, untangle
-* use ts-md5 for md5 hash generation
 * handle file uploads in the background
   * only bother with files that have an unseen hash
 * use c64ref submodule for petscii rendering